farrajota/criterion_filter/README.md

 # Label ignore/filter for torch/nn

 Ignore/bypass some inputs according to a specific set of ignore labels.
-This package allows for general, out-of-the-box criterions in [torch/nn](https://github.com/torch/nn) to be used in situations where a specific label of a certain class/output is needed to be overlooked/ignored when backproping through a network model.
+This package allows for generally available, out-of-the-box criterions in [torch/nn](https://github.com/torch/nn) to be used in situations where a specific label of a certain class/output is needed to be overlooked/ignored when backproping through a network model.